 Customers demand smooth experiences, inventory, fulfillment transparency, not to mention minimized delays at a lower price point.
-These demands create challenges for manufacturers, distributors, retailers, and direct to consumer brands.
+These demands create challenges for manufacturers, distributors, retailers, direct to consumer, and marketplace management brands.

 Furthermore, the COVID-19 pandemic introduced new challenges for supply chains.
 Some faced demand spikes and shortages, while others faced partial or complete collapse.
 When businesses shut down, it impacts suppliers.
 Businesses that were prepared for demand spikes and logistics challenges while meeting customer expectations fared the best.
 What did they do right?
 That’s what we’ll going to address in this post.